 —The Globe and Mail

-When used as a verb, rout means to cause someone to retreat in a disorderly fashion or to defeat someone, but also to dig with a snout:
+When used as a verb, rout means to cause someone to retreat in a disorderly fashion or to defeat someone.

 Just what the doctor ordered: Murray routs Karlovic to reach fourth round in Paris.